237: R6RS Records (refined)

 The second form of ⟨name spec⟩ is an abbreviation for the first form, where the name of the constructor is generated by prefixing the record name with make-.

-A ⟨record clause⟩ is as for the define-record-type syntax except that only a parent and a protocol clause is allowed.
+A ⟨record clause⟩ is as for the define-record-type syntax except that only a parent and a protocol clause are allowed.

 Semantics: If ⟨record type⟩ is bound to a record name (e.g. by a previous define-record-type or define-record-name definition), let rd be the underlying record descriptor.
 Otherwise, ⟨record type⟩ must evaluate to a record descriptor rd.